evanmays/cherrycore/README.md

 TODO:
 * Can we add this 5th port?
 Does a mask work?
 Can we keep the fifth port and other DMA stuff under 5% LUT usage?
-* Figure out how to make DMA work both in verilog and python.
-Ideally, when a user does tensor_a.to_gpu() this actually just moves the tensor to pinned memory on host computer.
-Software malloc manages SRAM caching by DMAing between pinned host memory and cherry sram.